Depo-subQ provera 104 Side Effects

 Applies to medroxyprogesterone: intramuscular injectable, intramuscular suspension

-Along with its needed effects, medroxyprogesterone (the active ingredient contained in depo-subQ provera 104) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by medroxyprogesterone (the active ingredient contained in depo-subQ provera 104).
+In the event that any of these side effects do occur, they may require medical attention.

 - Absent, missed, or irregular menstrual periods